In this article, you'll read about the 35 best things to do in Amsterdam, the Netherlands! Wondering what to do in Amsterdam during your city trip?

 The Hortus Botanicus is a beautiful botanic garden with lots of different plants.
 Also, it is one of the oldest of its kind in the world!

-In the 17th century it provided herbs for doctors in Amstrdam.
+In the 17th century, it provided herbs for doctors in Amsterdam.
 Furthermore, the initial plants came here by the Dutch East India Company.

 Save this post to Pinterest if you like it!